Parthiva Sureshwaren

-Parthiva Sureshwaren (born 21 February 1981) is a former racing driver from India.
+Parthiva Sureshwaren (born 21 February 1981) is an Indian former racing driver.

 Career

 A1 Grand Prix

 Sureshwaren drove in the 2006-07 A1 Grand Prix season for A1 Team India at the Australian round, replacing Narain Karthikeyan.
 He did so again for the 2007–08 season, replacing the injured Karthikeyan at Durban.
-He competed in Formula V6 Asia for the remainder of 2007 and got 2 podium finishes at the Sepang International circuit.
+He competed in Formula V6 Asia for the remainder of 2007 and got two podium finishes at the Sepang International circuit.
 He then targeted a move to the IndyCar Series in 2009.

 Formula V6 Asia

-In 2007 Parthiva raced for half the season in the Formula V6 Asian championship.
-He achieved 2 podiums in Sepang, Malaysia.
+In 2007, Sureshwaren raced for half the season in the Formula V6 Asian championship.
+He achieved two podiums in Sepang, Malaysia.

 Formula Two

 In 2010, Sureshwaren began competing in the FIA Formula Two Championship, taking part in the first six rounds and scoring points in Monza, Italy.
-In 2011 he elected to continue in the series.
-In 2012 Parthiva Sureshwaren started his 3rd season in the FIA Formula two championship and took part in 4 rounds at Silverstone, Algarve, Nurburgring and Spa Francorchamps.
+In 2011, he elected to continue in the series.
+In 2012, Sureshwaren started his third season in the FIA Formula two championship and took part in four rounds at Silverstone, Algarve, Nurburgring and Spa Francorchamps.